-These simple chores for 2 year olds are the perfect way to get your little one in the habit of helping out around the house.
+These simple chores for 2 year olds kids that are two years old are the perfect way to get your little one in the habit of helping out around the house.

 *We recommend products we believe moms will love.
 If you use the following recommended links, we may earn a commission.
 Learn more